nick-ramsay/nextjs-mongo-passport-template/README.md

 The first step to take when getting started is to install and start up the [nextjs-mongo-passport-template-server](https://github.com/nick-ramsay/nextjs-mongo-passport-template-server) application.
 This server is the backend for the application and will be necessary for this application to function.

-After starting the server, run `npm install` to install node packages.
-Once this is done, you can run the development server:
+After starting the server, return to this `nextjs-mongo-passport-template` application and run `npm install` to install node packages.
+Once this is done, you can run this Next.js app on the development server:

 ```bash
 npm run dev